All prices and checkout are in $USD. Click in the top right corner to show prices in other currencies!

 Making new friends in Nara

-Nara was one of Japan’s capital cities, which is the reason why there are so many historical and cultural sites.
-We arrive in the morning and we have the whole day to discover temples, gardens and pagodas - but most importantly, we can meet the deer that live in Nara-koen Park.
-They are semi-wild deer that roam freely around the park: in order to conquer their hearts, we can buy a pack of deer crackers and feed them.
-They can be quite aggressive when it comes to food - but honestly, who doesn’t?
-Besides the deer, there are many sites that we can visit - choosing which ones will be a very hard task!
-We can start with Daibatsu-den, the biggest wooden building of the world that enshrines a 17 meters tall Great Buddha, and then continue with Isui-en, a quiet and peaceful garden with a pond and plenty of blooming flowers and trees.
-Then there’s Kasuga-taisha Shrine, the most important Shinto shrine in Nara, and Naramachi, the traditional district of shops, restaurants, workshops and ryokan (traditional Japanese inns).
+Besides the deer, there are many sites that we can visit – choosing which ones will be a very hard task!
+We can start with Daibatsu-den, the biggest wooden building in the world that enshrines a 17-metre tall Great Buddha and then continue with Kasuga-taisha Shrine, the most important Shinto shrine in Nara, and Naramachi, the traditional district of shops, restaurants, workshops and ryokan (traditional Japanese inns).
 Just remember: we only have one day, let’s make the most out of it!

 day 9